-The ODT-MAC431--WH-MC and ODT-MAC433--WH-MC stationary readers are an optical identification system for detection of up to 28 different code symbologies.
+The stationary reader is an optical identification system for detection of up to 28 different code symbologies.
 With its high-performance signal processor, a partial image capture function, and optimized decoding algorithms, the device features extremely high reading speeds.

-The stationary readers can be configured easily and quickly using a normal web browser via the standard Ethernet or serial interface.
-The reader also has an integrated error image memory.
+The stationary reading device can be configured easily and quickly using a normal web browser, via the standard Ethernet interface or a series connection.
+Support is also provided for the mechanical alignment of the reading device in the form of an integrated laser pointer and a connected VGA monitor.
+The reading device also features an integrated error image memory.

-Typical areas of application include:
+Typical areas of application are